Sarah Harper Heard

-Sarah Harper "Sallie" Heard (1853 – April 9, 1919) was an American educator, activist, librarian, and gardener.
+Sarah Harper Heard (1853 – April 9, 1919) was an American educator, activist, librarian, and gardener.
 Well-educated and interested in many topics, Heard was described by an acquaintance as "one of those magnificent Victorian women who had a super-charged energy, which home life could never use up".

 Early life

 Heard was born in Newton County, Georgia in 1853 to John H. Harper and Susan Rebecca Oliver.
 She married Eugene B. Heard, former president of Georgia Stephen Heard's grandson, when she was 19 years old; the couple moved into the Heard family's 2,000-acre Rose Hill Plantation in Elbert County.

 Women's clubs

 In 1892, Heard founded the first women's club in Georgia, the Elberton Sorosis Club.
 Together with the Atlanta Woman's Club and its founder Rebecca Lowe, she founded the Georgia Federation of Women's Clubs.

 Traveling libraries

 Starting from 1897, women's clubs were instrumental in developing and implementing traveling libraries, as the Georgia General Assembly had yet to provision any funds for state libraries.
 Heard was further driven towards establishing libraries following the early death of her book-loving son Thomas; she opened a library at Rose Hill which quickly gained popularity.